 Once an award letter has been completed, the student will be notified by email to log in to NetPartner to view the letter and accept/decline/reduce the aid offered.
 The timing of notification is based upon the academic year start date.
-Summer start dates generally receive Award Letters beginning in May, and fall start dates generally receive them in June/July.

-The award letter shows the cost of attendance (student budget) according to the student's program/class, and the total annual financial aid awards the student may receive from all sources.
+The award letter shows the cost of attendance (student budget) according to the student's program/ class, and the total annual financial aid awards the student may receive from all sources.